Why Join KPTMC?

 What is the total circulation, and when/where is the Discovery Guide distributed?

-Total circulation is 100,000; ready for distribution each November.
+Total circulation is 80,000; ready for distribution prior to January.
 Copies are mailed to pre-qualified leads from the statewide marketing program, this website, and other sources.
 Guides are also distributed through consumer and travel-trade shows.
 Guides are also distributed through Southcentral and Kenai Peninsula Visitor Centers and Airports.

 How does the KPTMC promote the Kenai Peninsula as a destination?